mark-me/mark-me.github.io/_pages/tutorials/kmeans/kmeans.md

 * **Hamming distances**: the number of positions between two strings of equal length at which the corresponding symbols are different.
 * **Jaccard distance**: the inverse of the number of elements both observations share divided (compared to), all elements in both sets.

-In addition coefficient measures can also be used as a distance measure, bu sub
+In addition correltion coefficient can also be turned into distance measures by subtracting them from zero.

 # Determining clusterability